Koenvh1/raceroom-commander/README.md

 In `incidents`, you can set some incident rules.
 Once a player reaches one of the specified amounts of incident points, they will get a penalty.
 The type of penalty is specified in `penalty` (namely `slowdown`, `drivethrough`, or `stopandgo`) and `duration` (in case of stop-and-go or slowdown).
-You can specify in `types` which types of incidents should be counted towards this point total.
+You can specify in `types` which types of incidents should be counted towards this point total, and how much.
 The possible types are:

 | Type | Description                                        |